How VA Appraisals Work

 Skipping the Home Inspection

 Buyers in rural Colorado or rural Florida often write contracts with a standard 21-day appraisal window.
-In those markets, that timeline is too tight.
-If the appraisal runs long, the buyer either has to request an extension or risk losing their contingency protection.
-Build 30 days in if you're buying outside a major metro.
+In those markets, that timeline runs close, and sometimes doesn’t hold.
+If the appraisal runs long, you have to request an extension from the seller or risk losing your contingency protection.
+Build 30 days in when you’re buying outside a major metro area.

 Treating Tidewater as a Deal-Killer